Huilin-Li/myNotebook/src/content/random/vis/plane.md

 # Plotly: Drawing a plane perpendicular to a given line

 When I was working on my binder design task, I need to select suitable hotspot residues that can lead to design better binders.
 In addition to hydrophobic amino acids, I also want to focus on the amino acids whose positions are close to the outside edge, and far away from the center of the protein.
 Therefore, I expect a plane that can approximately cut the protein layer by layer with my expected distance to the outside edge.

 By calculating the centers of two parts of my protein, I can easily determine one line.
-However, it took me lots of time to find the plane that can be perpendicular to this line.
+However, it took me much time to find the plane that can be perpendicular to this line.

-Finally, I find the solution! [code is here!](https://github.com/Huilin-Li/plotly/tree/main)
+Finally, I find the solution!

 <div align="center">
 <img src="../images/plane2.png" alt="" width="500" height="auto">